openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * specific
 * informative
 * clear
-* concise (friendliness can lead to a lack of precision and unnecessary words)
+* concise – friendliness can lead to a lack of precision and unnecessary words
-* human (not a faceless machine)
+* human – not a faceless machine
 * serious but not pompous
 * emotionless – adjectives can be subjective and make the text sound more emotive and like spin
 * non-partisan – only use words which is used by one